-The ultimate friendly travel guide to visiting Traverse City and Northern Michigan with kids.
+The ultimate family-friendly travel guide to visiting Traverse City and Northern Michigan with kids.

 Last month my husband and I packed up the kiddos and drove two hours north to Traverse City for a little family getaway.
 While most people think to visit northern Michigan in the summer (especially during Cherry Festival!), we love to head up there in September when the weather is still nice but the crowds have died down a bit.